OrangeSquare420/grefur-sensor/README.md

 - **Mentality**: Easy access for exposing measured values into the IoT enviroment

 > Developed and maintained by **Grefur AS**, the Backplate Specification is open and public.
-Anyone can design compatible sensors and modules.
+Anyone can design modules.

 ---